keypom/keypom-docs/docs/Tutorials/Advanced/daos/architecture.md

 1. The function calls in Keypom FC drops are fire and forget.
 This means when `add_proposal` returns the `proposal_id`, this value cannot be stored and used for the following function call.
 2. SputnikV2 does not support custom `proposal_id`'s, meaning there is no way to hard code the `proposal_id` or inject the Keypom `drop_id` as the `proposal_id` ahead of time.

 This can be solved by introducing a middleman **Keypom DAO bot contract**, which is capable of receiving and using a `proposal_id`.
+This DAO bot would sit in its own role in the DAO and when called by a Keypom FC drop, will automatically add an `AddMemberToRole` proposal and approve it.

-More on the DAO bot will be discussed below.
+More on the DAO bot to come.

 ### Auto-registration cannot be used to attack the DAO
 > The drop is exclusive to your DAO and cannot be used or replicated for malicious purposes.

 This will be discussed later in the [security vulnerability section](./security.md).
 For now, a simple working prototype will be made.

+---

 ## Full Solution Architecture
 From above, here are the key features that need to be implmeneted.